This unit introduces and explores 24-hour time and time zones.

 If you are told the flight time how can you calculate the arrival time in the country that you land in?

-In this session the class practice using timetables and their knowledge of time zones to plan a trip to London from where they live.
+In this session, the class practise using timetables and their knowledge of time zones to plan a trip to London from where they live.
+You could complete this task as a class, or in small groups, and then give pairs of students the opportunity to plan a trip to a destination of their choosing.
+This could be linked with social sciences learning.

 - Get the students to report back with their results.
 Who was able to get the longest time in the UK?
 Who allowed for stopovers in important nexus locations like Singapore or Dubai?
 Who balanced cost with efficiency?
 (Cheap flights often take a long time) The students might like to think of important locations to visit in the UK, such as Buckingham Palace, Stonehenge and Strawberry Fields.
 They could plan an itinerary for the trip.